Curriculum in Genetics and Molecular Biology

 850 Training in Genetic Teaching (3).
 Required preparation, two courses in genetics.
 Permission of the instructor.
 Principles of genetic pedagogy.
 Students are responsible for assistance in teaching genetics and work under the supervision of the faculty, with whom they have regular discussion of methods, content, and evaluation of performance.

-993 Master's Thesis (3–21).
+993 Master's Research and Thesis (3).
 Permission of the department.
 Students are not accepted directly into the M.S. program.